keitaay/msound_imaging/README.md

 `msound_beamform` - using the outputs from mSOUND-native function `Forward2D`, this function applies dynamic-receive beamforming on the collected, channel-based pressure waveforms.

+`msound_nDim` - using a `set_grid` custom object, determine the number of spatial dimensions that mSOUND will simulate.
+This is useful as a shortcut to easily generalize your code for multiple simulation setups.

 ## Visualization
 `testMedium.m` - using the `medium` structure required by mSOUND, generate 2-D images that display heterogeneous features that will be simulated.

+`msound_images.m` - generate raw RF and envelope-detected, log-compressed B-mode images from the beamformed output of an mSOUND simulation.